zbenmo/writing-express-application/README.md

 Introduction
 ------------

 ### Many Bothans died to bring us this information.
-(I'm following Alex Young [Daily JS](http://dailyjs.com/) who used this phrase in a blog, and I find it funny).
+(I'm following Alex Young who used this phrase in his blog [Daily JS](http://dailyjs.com/), and I find it funny).

 The "hello world" application with Node/Express is trivial.
 Here it is (stolen from [howtonode](http://howtonode.org/getting-started-with-express)):